osmandaway/osmandaway.github.io/README.md

 To see the portfolio: https://osmandaway.github.io/portfolio.github.io/

-Original template by Colorlib: https://colorlib.com/
+Original template by Colorlib (https://colorlib.com/)